Death and taxes.

 As a company, you can now deduct all trading related expenses.
 This is a great way to benefit from the “trader” status set by the IRS without having to meet their requirements.
 The IRS believes that if a person goes through the trouble of creating a company they must be a real trader.

-The biggest benefits for using a company will be the tax deductions and the ability to trade with multiple investors, such as family or an investment club.
+The most significant benefits of using a company will be the tax deductions and the ability to trade with multiple investors, such as family or an investment club.

 Unfortunately, the IRS is not the only one who will think you are a professional trader.
 All option brokerages label a trading company as a professional.
-Besides the fancy title, you will now be hit with extra fees and charges.
+Besides the fancy title, you will now be hit with extra fees.